spl1nes/blog/content/solutions/finished/OCRImageOptimizer/20220814_OCRImageOptimizer_en.md

 * Manually define which optimizations should get executed
 * Easy to install and use

+## Dependencies

+* Windows 7 or newer (linux available upon request)
+* OCR reader for text recognition
+* pdftoppm or similar to convert PDFs to images

 ## Legal

 * [Terms of Service](/en/terms)